snap-one/docs-driverworks/README.md

 The directories at the top of this page contain various resources to support your driver development efforts.
 They include:

+### **Driver Development Training**

+The SDK includes an online, Micro-Certification featuring three courses that help a developer learn the concepts required to begin creating drivers for use in Control4 systems.
+To access the videos, plese see the [Education Portal] [14].

 ### Driver Development Templates

 The SDK includes Driver Development Templates and a utility called JumpStart to accelerate your driver development efforts.
 Please see the [driver template repository][7] for more information on how to leverage these templates.